Skip to main content

 • “There is a lack of character development beyond the basic leveling system that can be a drawback if you like more literary RPG games.”

-The monetization strategy for this game has drawn significant criticism, with many players feeling that the introduction of a forced launcher primarily serves as a platform for intrusive advertisements rather than enhancing the gaming experience.
-While there are no microtransactions or loot boxes affecting gameplay, the frequent release of DLCs is perceived as cash grabs, leading to frustration over the lack of meaningful content and unresolved bugs.
-Overall, players express disappointment in the monetization approach, viewing it as exploitative and detrimental to the game's integrity.
+The monetization strategy for this game has drawn significant criticism, with many players labeling it as a cash grab due to the forced use of a 2K launcher that inundates users with ads and requires extensive data agreements.
+While there are no microtransactions or loot boxes affecting gameplay, the frequent release of overpriced DLCs and the perception of a lack of meaningful content have left players feeling exploited.
+Overall, the monetization approach has overshadowed the game's quality, leading to frustration among the community.

 • “Also, no loot boxes or microtransactions is a big bonus.”

-• “Some of the small, cosmetic DLCs are overpriced, but there aren't any randomized loot boxes or microtransactions that affect the gameplay and frustrate the players.”
+• “Some of the small, cosmetic DLCs are overpriced, but there aren't any randomized loot boxes or microtransactions that affect the gameplay.”

 • “You can play it the way you want to, rather than being forced through artificial bottlenecks like competitive play, leaderboards, monetization, etc.”